3D Printing

 Two Prusa Mini 3D printers against a green background with various 3D printed animals perched all over them!

-Scarsdale residents can now submit 3D files online to be 3D printed by library staff!
+Residents can use their Scarsdale Llibrary Card to submit 3D files online to be 3D printed by library staff!
 This is a free service, with a limit of one file per resident per week.
 It may take up to 1 week from date of submission to receive confirmation that your file has been approved and added to the queue, and up to 2 weeks from date of submission for your item to be ready for pickup.
 SPL cannot guarantee that items will be printed by a specific requested date.
 You will receive an email notification when items are ready to be picked up at the reference desk.

 The library is currently only printing using white PLA, or polylactic acid, a strong and nontoxic biodegradable material.